-- 1. Remove the four (4) screws to remove the cover panel. - 2.
-Undo the pilot gas supply from the base of the pilot. - 3.
-Remove the thermocouple nut from the back of the valve. - 4.
-Remove the HT lead from the electronic igniter unit. - 5.
-Remove the two (2) screws securing the microswitch, see diagram - 6.
-Remove the two (2) screws securing the pilot to the burner tray. - 7.
-The pilot assembly can be removed and replaced. - 8.
-Re-assemble in reverse order. - 9.
+Remove the three (3) screws to remove the cover panel.
+Remove the two (2) screws to remove the heat shield Undo the pilot gas supply from the base of the pilot Remove the thermocouple nut from the back of the valve.

+Remove the two (2) screws securing the microswitch, see diagram

+Remove the HT lead from the electronic igniter unit.

+Remove the two (2) screws securing the pilot to the burner tray.

+The pilot assembly can be removed and replaced.

+Re-assemble in reverse order.

+Re-assemble the burner tray into the firebox (see previous page)

+Heat shield

+Replacement of the Burner Tray

+- 1. Remove the screws securing the tray to the firebox. - 2.
+Remove the burner tray from the appliance. - 3.
+Re-assemble in reverse order. - 4.
 Re-assemble the burner tray into the firebox (see previous page).